Current Affairs-Topics

 Legal and Policy Oversight

-As part of the Indian government mega projects, GNIP Andaman Nicobar has drawn attention from environmentalists, scientists, and courts.
+As part of the Indian government's mega projects, GNIP Andaman Nicobar has drawn attention from environmentalists, scientists, and courts.
 The National Green Tribunal is actively monitoring the project's compliance with ecological standards and indigenous rights.

 The government maintains that all infrastructure will follow seismic-resistant design codes, but experts emphasize the lack of site-specific seismic studies, which makes the risk unpredictable.